mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

-## Accessing a Zerops Shared Storage Service
+## Accessing a Zerops Shared Storage

 When a Zerops PHP Service is created, you can mount a **Zerops Shared Storage Service** to it.
 If you don't have any of such yet, create a new one.
 You can then **enable** the switch on the right service card (here only ==`php`== Zerops Service) that you want to connect to the storage.
 When it already exists, go to its **Storage configuration card** and do the same change.